-- In August 2019, criminal cartel charges were laid against Wallenius Wilhelmsen Ocean AS (WWO), a Norwegian shipping company.
-The ACCC alleges that WWO engaged in cartel conduct from June 2011 to July 2012 in relation to the shipping of vehicles to Australia.
+- In June 2020, Wallenius Wilhelmsen Ocean AS (WWO), a Norwegian shipping company pleaded guilty to criminal cartel charges.
+The ACCC had alleged that WWO engaged in cartel conduct from June 2011 to July 2012 in relation to the shipping of vehicles to Australia.

 Joint venture exception

 The CCA contains a joint venture exception to cartel conduct.
 Where the exception applies, a cartel provision will only contravene the CCA if it has the purpose, effect or likely effect of substantially lessening competition.

 - the cartel provision is for the purposes of the joint venture;

 - the cartel provision is reasonably necessary for undertaking the joint venture; and

 - the joint venture is for the production, supply or acquisition of goods or services.

 The 2017 amendments introduced a prohibition against concerted practices that have the purpose, effect or likely effect of substantially lessening competition.
 While the concept of concerted practices is familiar internationally, the concept is new to Australian law and proceedings are yet to be brought under the new legislation.

 ‘Concerted practice’ is not defined in the CCA but is intended to capture conduct that falls short of a CAU, which constitutes a form of cooperation between two or more companies or people with the proscribed purpose or likely effect.
 The Explanatory Memorandum (EM) for this prohibition referred to the European law on concerted practices as an example of what the law is intended to capture.